Firefighters Hold Fundraiser For Colleague Timothy Eiland, As He Recovers From September Mass Shooting

 CHICAGO (CBS) — Firefighters made a big push Friday night to raise money for a colleague who was critically wounded in a mass shooting last month.

 Members of the Black Fire Brigade hosted a fundraiser Friday night to help out the family of firefighter Chicago Firefighter Timothy Eiland, who was among five people hurt in a shooting in the West Pullman neighborhood on Sept.
-11.READ MORE: Judge Bars Chicago Police Union President John Catanzara From Encouraging Officers To Defy City's Vaccine Mandate
+11.READ MORE: At Least 4 People Killed, 17 Wounded In Weekend Gun Violence In Chicago

 The shooting also claimed the life of 42-year-old Schenia Smith.

-Friday night, fellow firefighters said Eiland is pulling through after he was shot in the face.READ MORE: Chicago Weather: Chilly Tonight, Sunny And Cool Weekend
+Friday night, fellow firefighters said Eiland is pulling through after he was shot in the face.READ MORE: 2 Women Carjacked At Gunpoint In Mount Greenwood

 “He’s been up for six, seven hours at a time on a daily basis.
 So he’s coming around more, and he’s more responsive.
 So we’re extremely optimistic that he’ll have a full recovery,” said Chicago Firefighter Steven Ellerson Jr.